Château d'Yquem 1995 - 1er Cru Classé Supérieur

 About the wine:

-The 1995 Château d'Yquem is in its secondary aroma phase.
-Deep golden in color, it possesses a dense bouquet, almost like a Barsac, with scents of mandarin, apricot, acacia, and melted candle wax.
+The 1995 Château d'Yquem is currently in its phase of secondary aromas.
+Deep golden in color, it boasts a dense bouquet, almost reminiscent of a Barsac, with notes of mandarin, apricot, acacia, and melted candle wax.
 It displays good intensity that unfolds beautifully in the glass.
-The palate opens with a slight bitterness that lends it great tension.
-One can discern hints of honey-infused marmalade, and a powerful, spicy finish that lingers long on the palate.
+The palate opens with a slight bitterness that gives it great tension.
+One can detect hints of marmalade infused with honey, and a powerful, spicy finish that lingers long on the palate.
 It can be enjoyed now, but will surely age gracefully for many years to come.

 About the estate: